robtamas/LucidPlantSpace/README.md

 ```

-By default running the following will kick off training of the model from the `/data` folder  if you want to train a specific model, download and unzip to this directory.
+Running the following will kick off training of the model from the `/data` folder  if you want to train a specific model, download and unzip to this directory.

 ```
-docker run -p 8000:8000 lucidplantspace
+docker run --rm \
+  -v $(pwd)/data:/app/data \
+  -v $(pwd)/models:/app/models \
+  lucidplantspace train --data=/app/data/data.yaml --model=yolov8n.pt --epochs=10 --imgsz=640
 ```

 Alternatively to just run the server: